 Catching other buses

 The Royal Observatory is a few minutes walk from the James Clerk Maxwell Building (JCMB).
 Use our instructions for getting to JCMB from the city centre.
 Once in the proximity of the King's Buildings site, you should head west along West Mains Road, then onto Observatory Road which leads directly to the Observatory.
-(Note that this is quite a steep climb!)

 - Show where to get off if using the service 24 or 41